scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 - Streamlines terminated on average 25.68mm away from the ending of their own fibertube. (``endpoint_dist_mean": 25.675430285869695``)

+To make sense of these numbers, here is a visual representation of the tracking and scoring you just performed:

+Blue: fibertubes that were seeded
+Red: streamlines
+Yellow: coordinate absolute error (AE)
+Pink: Maximum endpoint distance

+As you can see, the maximum AE is not equal to the maximum endpoint distance.
+This is because AE connects each streamline coordinate with the closest fibertube coordinate.

-This is not very good, but it is to be expected with a --blur_radius and --step_size of 0.1.
+This reconstruction is not very good, but it is to be expected with a --blur_radius and --step_size of 0.1.
 If you have a few minutes, try again with 0.01!

 End of Demo
 -----------